 Can international/non-EEA applicants apply for the programme?

 Some schools may be in a position to sponsor successful international candidates, but this is on a case-by-case basis and cannot be guaranteed.
 As participants are employed by their school, not Researchers in Schools, Researchers in Schools itself is unable to sponsor visa and work permit applications.
 Applicants may also be liable for costs incurred as part of the sponsorship process.
 Please refer to GOV.UK for more information.

 Due to the fact that not all of our partner schools are able to sponsor candidates, we may require those who need sponsorship to be more geographically flexible when considering where they can be placed.
-See more information on where you can teach here.

 Can I apply if I already hold Qualified Teacher Status (QTS) or an equivalent such as QTLS?